 I‘ll explain the tools first:

 If you published your book through Kindle Direct Publishing (KDP), you’re probably watching your Amazon sales through the KDP portal.
 What Amazon Author Central offers is different.

-On Author Central, you can track your author ranking as well as the ranking of each book you’ve published, not just by title but by format.
+On Author Central, you can track the rank of each book you’ve published, not just by title but by format.
 In other words, it tells you how your books are doing compared to every other book on Amazon.

 The rankings are updated every hour, and they work for every author on Amazon, whether or not your Amazon book was published through KDP.

 It also gives you direct access to BookScan sales data about your books.
 BookScan reports roughly 85% of print book sales from bookstores across the US, and you can even see a geographic breakdown of those sales numbers.

 Add Editorial Reviews Section (And Others) To Book Listing

 If your book doesn’t already have a section for editorial reviews, you can add one through Author Central.